robertdebock/terraform-aws-vault/README.md

 - A subnet for all availability zones.
 - An internet gateway and all routing to the internet setup.

-You can't change this value after a deployment is done without loosing service.
+You can't change this value after a deployment is done, without loosing service.

 ### max_instance_lifetime